Minced vs Whole Onions: Storage, Usage & Buying Guide

 Storage Hacks for Minced Onions

-• Use an airtight container: Store minced onions in a sealed glass or plastic container in the fridge.
-This prevents them from drying out and keeps them from absorbing other smells.
+• Use an airtight container: Store minced onions in a sealed glass or plastic container in the fridge (per Food Network guidelines) to prevent drying and odor absorption.

-• Add a bit of oil: A light coating of olive oil before storing can help retain moisture and extend shelf life.
+• Add a bit of oil: A light coating of olive oil before storing retains moisture and extends shelf life by up to 3 days.

 • Freeze in small portions: For longer storage, freeze minced onions in ice cube trays.
-Once frozen, transfer them to a freezer bag for easy access.
+Once frozen, transfer to a freezer bag for up to 6 months (USDA recommendation).

 minced onion storage